 Texturing maps a portion of one or more specified images onto each primitive for which texturing is enabled.
-This mapping is accomplished in shaders by sampling the color of an image at the location indicated by specified (s, t, r) texture coordinates.
-It is accomplished in fixed-function processing by using the color of an image at the location indicated by a texture coordinate set's (s, t, r, q) values.
+This mapping is accomplished in shaders by sampling the color of an image at the location indicated by specified (s,t,r) texture coordinates.
+It is accomplished in fixed-function processing by using the color of an image at the location indicated by a texture coordinate set's (s,t,r,q) values.
 Texture lookups are typically used to modify a fragment's RGBA color but may be used for any purpose in a shader.

-The internal data type of a texture may be signed or unsigned normalized fixedpoint, signed or unsigned integer, or floating-point, depending on the internal format of the texture.
+The internal data type of a texture may be signed or unsigned normalized fixed-point, signed or unsigned integer, or floating-point, depending on the internal format of the texture.
 The correspondence between the internal format and the internal data type is given in tables 3.17-3.19.
 Fixed-point and floating-point textures return a floating-point value and integer textures return signed or unsigned integer values.
 When a fragment shader is active, the shader is responsible for interpreting the result of a texture lookup as the correct data type, otherwise the result is undefined.
 When not using a fragment shader, floating-point texture values are assumed, and the results of using either signed normalized fixed-point or integer textures in this case are undefined.

 Each of the supported types of texture is a collection of images built from one-, two-, or three-dimensional arrays of image elements referred to as texels.
 One-, two-, and three-dimensional textures consist respectively of one-, two-, or three-dimensional texel arrays.
 One- and two-dimensional array textures are arrays of one- or two-dimensional images, consisting of one or more layers.
-Twodimensional multisample and two-dimensional multisample array textures are special two-dimensional and two-dimensional array textures, respectively, containing multiple samples in each texel.
+Two-dimensional multisample and two-dimensional multisample array textures are special two-dimensional and two-dimensional array textures, respectively, containing multiple samples in each texel.
 Cube maps are special two-dimensional array textures with six layers that represent the faces of a cube.
 When accessing a cube map, the texture coordinates are projected onto one of the six faces of the cube.
+A cube map array is a collection of cube map layers stored as a two-dimensional array texture.
+When accessing a cube map array, the texture coordinate s, t, and t are applied similarly as cube maps while the last texture coordinate t0 is used as the index of one of the cube map slices.
 Rectangular textures are special two-dimensional textures consisting of only a single image and accessed using unnormalized coordinates.
 Buffer textures are special one-dimensional textures whose texel arrays are stored in separate buffer objects.

 Implementations must support texturing using multiple images.
-Each fragment or vertex carries multiple sets of texture coordinates (s, t, r, q) which are used to index separate images to produce color values which are collectively used to modify the resulting transformed vertex or fragment color.
+Each fragment or vertex carries multiple sets of texture coordinates (s,t,r,q) which are used to index separate images to produce color values which are collectively used to modify the resulting transformed vertex or fragment color.
 Texturing is specified only for RGBA mode; its use in color index mode is undefined.
-The following subsections (up to and including section 3.9.9) specify the GL operation with a single texture.
-Section 3.9.19 specifies the details of how multiple texture units interact.
+The following subsections (up to and including section 3.9.11) specify the GL operation with a single texture.
+Section 3.9.20 specifies the details of how multiple texture units interact.